flutter/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 ### Draw

-You don't all the heavy lifting already.
+You've done all the heavy lifting already.
 Per frame, you only need to set the pipeline and vertex buffer you've stashed in the render pass and invoke a draw call.

 ```c++
 pass.SetPipeline(pipeline);